zenor0/simple-router-repo/readme.md

 ## Introduction

-This repository is used to store OOP pre-learning labs.
+This is a repository storing OOP pre-learning project.

-This simple router implements packet classification (linear search, hi-cuts undone yet).
+A simple router implements packet classification (linear search and unoptimized hi-cuts algorithms).

 Compiled by **mingw64 + CMake**.

-Error known when compile with -O3.(Due to irresonable code)
+Error known when compile with `-O3`.(Due to my terrible code)

 ## Usage